opengeospatial/ogcapi-environmental-data-retrieval/README.md

 - **4 - Radius**: Retrieve data within a specified horizontal radius of a point/position

 - **5 - Cube**: Retrieve data within a specified 2D, 3D, or 4D bounding box.
-[Note: Currently the bounding box is specified as a polygon.]
+This is just a restricted special case of a polygon.

 - **6 - Location** Retrieve data for point/position identified by a name rather than coordinates.